 Wrongful Death

 Losing a loved one is always a tragic experience.
 The tragedy is compounded when you lose your loved one suddenly, through the negligence of another person’s actions.
-Not only do you have to deal with unexpected loss and unexpected costs of mounting medical bills and funeral expenses, but now you have to deal with a lawsuit.
+Not only do you have to deal with unexpected loss and unexpected costs, but now you have to deal with a lawsuit.

 You should never have to go through this process alone, which is why it is important to speak with an experienced wrongful death attorney.
 The personal injury attorneys at Mueller, Schmidt, Mulholland & Cooling have the understanding and compassion to help you through these trying times.
 We can fight to get you the compensation you deserve.
 We know that no amount of money can replace the life you lost, but it can help with unforeseen costs and future living expenses.
 Call us to schedule a free consultation with one of our wrongful death lawyers.